• Skip to primary navigation

 To add extra flavor to the dish, you can sear or sauté the meat and vegetables before adding them to the sauce.

-This will enhance the curry broth and make it even more flavorful.
+This will improve the curry broth and make it even more flavorful.

 This Mughlai dish can be served traditionally with steamed rice or flatbread.